AmaanKang/secureVPN/README.md

 ## Secure VPN

-Creating a secure VPN vy using Python and OpenVPN
+Creating a secure VPN by using Python and OpenVPN.